 This activity can be done at s first grade math station.
 The goal of the activity is to find the missing addends, and to complete the problem.
 I just thought it was a cute little activity that young students can do.
 Uses Easter Eggs -Amy Miskowicz

-A, Bee, C, Preschool: Building Shapes.
+Looks fun: A, Bee, C, Preschool: Building Shapes.
 Kindergarten readiness: Colored craft sticks are labeled with the number of sides each shape has, ie: 3 purple sticks - triangle.
-The children will choose a color and build the matching colored shape from the sticks.
+The children will choose a color and build the matching colored shape from

 Math Game for Kids: Pete the Cat and His Four Groovy Buttons